 7. Eat more protein to lose weight

 Protein is used by the body for cell growth and metabolism.
 However, it can also be used to help you lose weight.
 This is because protein has been found to regulate the appetite hormones GLP-1 and ghrelin.
 This then helps increase feelings of fullness as well as reduce hunger.

 In fact, research published in the American Journal of Clinical Nutrition found that increasing protein intake by 15% resulted in participants eating 441 fewer calories per day when then led to an 11-pound weight loss over a 12-week period – all without any intentional food restriction.

 Increase your intake of protein by eating more chia seeds, hemp seeds, legumes, nuts, lean meat, fish, and quinoa.

 According to research published in the Journal of the American College of Nutrition, a form of fiber known as viscous fiber has been found to effectively help with weight loss by increasing fullness and reducing food intake.

 If you’re looking to increase your intake of viscous fiber, look to Brussels sprouts, asparagus, flax seeds, oats, and oranges.

 9. Hide unhealthy snacks

 If you really want to lose weight in 2020, you may need to reevaluate where you keep your unhealthy snacks, if at all.
-First prize is you banish them from your home.
+The first thing to do is to banish them from your home.
 Replace them with nuts. fruit and veggies.
 But if this is a leap too far, and you need them for entertaining guests, then store your cookies and cakes out of sight to reduce temptation.